cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 These messages are named `RegistrationRequest`, `RegistrationResponse`, and
-`Record`, respectively.
+`RegistrationRecord`, respectively.
 Their contents and wire format are defined in
 {{registration-messages}}.

 ## Online Authenticated Key Exchange